google/xls/docs_src/codegen_options.md

     associating lines of verilog to lines of IR.
 -   `--codegen_options_used_textproto_file` is the path to write a textproto containing the actual configuration used for codegen.
+-   `--block_metrics_file` is the path to write a textproto containing the block metrics of the generated Verilog.

 # Pipelining and Scheduling Options